openrsp/openrsp/doc/manual/limitations.rst

   For the time being, we do not suggest that users change the type of ``QcPertInt``, because other integer types are not supported by OpenRSP yet.

-**To Daniel: what is the limitation for residue calculations?
-Only single and double residues supported?**
+* The current implementation of residues is just tested for electric field perturbations and single residues.